libreofficedocker/alpine/README.md

 ## About

-The base image for Libreoffice in Docker built on top of Alpine releases
+A ready-to-go Libreoffice in Docker built on top of Alpine releases

 ### Pre-built image